List of municipalities in Colorado: Home rule municipality

-As of 2025, Colorado has 108 cities and towns that are home rule municipalities, which are self-governing under Article 20 of the Constitution of the State of Colorado; Title 31, Article 1, Section 202 of the Colorado Revised Statutes; and the home rule charter of each municipality.
+As of 2026, Colorado has 103 home rule municipalities, of which 62 are designated cities and 41 are designated towns.
+Home rule municipalities are self-governing under Article 20 of the Constitution of the State of Colorado; Title 31, Article 1, Section 202 of the Colorado Revised Statutes; and the home rule charter of each municipality.
 The state-authorized home rule charter determines the form of government.
 Home rule gives local municipalities the power to make legislation relevant to their areas, exercising control over issues of local concern while minimizing state intervention in municipal affairs.

 Statutory city

-Colorado has 11 statutory cities that operate under Title 31, Article 1, Section 203 and Article 4, Section 100 or Section 200 of the Colorado Revised Statutes.
+As of 2026, Colorado has 11 statutory cities that operate under Title 31, Article 1, Section 203 and Article 4, Section 100 or Section 200 of the Colorado Revised Statutes.
 A statutory city must have a population of at least 2,000 at the time of incorporation or reorganization, although three have lost population since.
 Statutory cities have an elected mayor and a city council composed of the mayor and two members elected from each ward.
 A statutory city may petition to reorganize as a Section 200 statutory city with an appointed city manager and a city council with two members elected from each ward and one member elected at large.
 The mayor may be the city council member elected at large or the city council may appoint a mayor.

 Statutory town

-Colorado has 153 statutory towns that operate under Title 31, Article 1, Section 203 and Article 4, Part 3 of the Colorado Revised Statutes.
+As of 2026, Colorado has 155 statutory towns that operate under Title 31, Article 1, Section 203 and Article 4, Part 3 of the Colorado Revised Statutes.
 The statutory town of Creede uses the official title "City of Creede".
 Likewise, Garden City, Lake City, Orchard City, and Sugar City are legally statutory towns and "city" is only a part of their names.

 Statutory towns have an elected mayor and a board of trustees composed of the mayor and four or six additional members elected at large.
 Colorado statutory cities and towns are limited to exercising powers that are granted by the state and are subject to provisions and limitations imposed by the state and are similar to villages in other states such as the villages of the State of New York.